supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

     ![](../media/lab-05/image082.jpg)

 17. We need to add the second parameter to the or function. **Add a comma** in between the ending two parentheses.
 This time we will try typing in the function name.
-Start typing **equ** and you will get a drop down of available functions (this is called IntelliSense).
+Start typing **equ** and you will get a drop-down of available functions (this is called IntelliSense).
 Select the **equals** function.

     ![](../media/lab-05/image085.jpg)